guirem/plugin-googlecast/docs/en_US/index.md

 ![Display 1](../images/display1.png "Display 1")

-Installation / configuration:
+Installation/configuration:
 - Displayed by default after installation.
 Disable the display to hide.
-- For use in a dashboard, it is possible to use a virtual by creating a command of the type *info / others* with the command *Playing Widget* (not internal *nowplaying*) of the Google Cast.
+- For use in a dashboard, it is possible to use a virtual by creating a command of the type *info/others* with the command *Playing Widget* (not internal *nowplaying*) of the Google Cast.
 Then apply the dashboard widget *googlecast_playing* (via tab *View* of the advanced configuration of the command)
 - For use in a design, add the *Playing Widget* command directly into the design.

 optional CSS settings (via '*Optional Widget Settings'):